Morriz/itsUP/README.md

 #### Webhooks

 Webhooks are used for the following:
 1. to receive updates to this repo, which will result in a `git pull` and `bin/apply.py` to update any changes in the code.
-The provided project with `name: uptid` is used for that, so DON'T delete it if you care about automated updates to this repo.
+The provided project with `name: itsUP` is used for that, so DON'T delete it if you care about automated updates to this repo.
 2. to receive incoming github webhooks (or GET requests to `/update-upstream?project=bla&service=dida`) that result in rolling up of a project or specific service only.

 One GitHub webhook listening to `workflow_job`s is provided, which needs: